Find your way

 A: Sometimes applicants have a friend or relative in the United States who has agreed to assist them in getting admitted to a U.S. school.
 If you wish LCC to provide information about your application status or your Form I-20 to someone other than yourself, you must give LCC written permission to do so.
 If you name a personal representative, you should make sure that the individual has agreed to assist you.

 Type or write a letter that provides the name, address and telephone number of your personal representative.
-The letter should indicate that the person is authorized to act as your personal representative and if he/she is to receive correspondence regarding your admission application and Form I-20.
+The letter should indicate that the person is authorized to act as your personal representative and if they are to receive correspondence regarding your admission application and Form I-20.
 You must type or print your name at the bottom of the letter as it appears on your application and sign and date the statement.

 Authorization for Personal Representative needs to come directly from the student.

 Q: Can I get my Form I-20 before I am admitted?